How To Build A Water Storage System For Long-Term Emergencies

 So do some comparison shopping.

-How does one calculate how much water one will need in an emergency?
+How do you decide on how much water you’ll need in an emergency?

 The rule is as follows: